 It is also not possible to create related record fields if the member does not have read or write permissions for that related field.

-Rollup fields can reference forbidden fields
+link Rollup fields can reference forbidden fields

 It is possible to create rollup fields that roll up fields that the member does not have access to.
 This is fine, and actually pretty useful.
 You can grant access to a field that displays the average of a result but restrict access to the results of individuals.

-Smart fields can reference forbidden fields
+link Smart fields can reference forbidden fields

-Similar to smart fields, you can perform calculations with smart fields and the results will display just fine - even if the member doesn't have access to the fields being used to compute it.
+Similar to roll-up fields, you can perform calculations with smart fields and the results will display just fine - even if the member doesn't have access to the fields being used to compute it.

-Permissions affect list views
+link Permissions affect list views

 Forbidden fields won't show in list views.
 You also cannot filter by fields that are forbidden.
 The create button will be disabled unless you have write permissions for at least one field for that record.